RAPTOR CREEK FARM

 John Reinhart, a longtime Food Bank supporter, was speaking to the Food Bank's Program Manager, Susan Scheufele one day and the topic of quality food for struggling families came up.
 John simply said, “The Food Bank should have a farm.”

 As this conversation was happening, the City of Grants Pass had just purchased of the River Road Reserve, 250 acres of prime agricultural land just outside the city limits.
 The Food Bank had only been involved in a small scale garden project behind the warehouse on “M” Street, as well as other gardens throughout School District 7.

 After careful thought and community discussions, the decision was made to move our main garden to Raptor Creek Farm and grow healthy, grocery quality produce to distribute in emergency food boxes.

 Since 2011, the garden has produced hundreds of thousands of pounds of produce that has been distributed to individuals and families throughout Josephine County.

 Today the garden has been a huge success since our humble beginnings, producing an average of 40,000 pounds of fresh organic produce each year.

 The variety of crops vary from year to year depending on the trends of the needs in our community.
 We actively seek and welcome feedback from our clients and community about what we should grow each season.

 Thanks to the Four-Way Community Foundation, we have raised beds to grow specialized plantings such as asparagus.
 The mature plants provide a specialized fresh crop that is financially out of reach for our clients under ordinary circumstances.

 While the Food Bank provides staff support to the garden, the bulk of the work and maintenance is performed by community volunteers.
-These dedicated folks are out making an impact Tuesdays, Thursdays, and Saturdays throughout the season.
+These dedicated folks are out making an impact Tuesdays and Thursdays, throughout the season.